Miniature golf: History of WMF

 The sport of miniature golf is governed internationally by the World Minigolf Sport Federation (WMF), headquartered in Göteborg, Sweden.
 The WMF was a member of Global Association of International Sports Federations, before its dissolution, and within it, of the Alliance of Independent Recognized Members of Sport (AIMS).
 WMF is also member of The Association for International Sport for All (TAFISA).

-Track golf developed, at a competitive level, quite rapidly in the countries of central and northern Europe starting from the mid-fifties: the costs were low and the game was played with only a golf ball (European Championship of 1959).
+Track golf developed, at a competitive level, quite rapidly in the countries of central and northern Europe starting from the mid-5ps: the costs were low and the game was played with only a golf ball (European Championship of 1959).
 Then, in the European Championship of 1961, an Italian team signed up (Miglietti was there and there was no obligation to join any Federation) and showed up with two balls that were not "golf balls", but lacquered balls that were later used as an experiment by Willy Korn who built a machine in 1963 to lacquer the rough balls arriving from Japan.
 Later (1965) the balls treated with acetone and the "plastics" arrived.
 With the manufacture of soft balls by N. Wagner of Ingolstadt there was a notable leap in quality and "bounce".
 Demand increased rapidly and supply improved all sports equipment by providing new clubs (putter in English and schläger in German), ball bags and increasingly sophisticated balls that continued to diversify in terms of weight, hardness and bounce, making more than 20,000 different models available to players that progressively improved performance on the course.

 In the meantime, at the federal level, 2 different international federations had been established: one for minigolf and one for miniature golf.
 With the unification of the two federations, cobigolf, sterngolf and filzgolf also entered the specialties of the International European federation I.B.G.V.
 (Internationale Bahnen Golf Verband).

 Minigolf courses flourished in Austria in the 1950s.
 In 1962, the Austrian Minigolf Association (ÖMSV) was founded, followed the following year by the Miniature Golf Sports Federation.
 The first miniature golf tournaments were also held that year.

 In 1976, the Austrian Minigolf Association (ÖBGV) governed the sport, but since 1980, a parallel federation, the International Minigolf Federation (IBVG), has existed.

 In 1993, the IBGV became the World Minigolf Federation (WMF).
 Since then, new representatives from the continent, such as the United States and Japan, have been integrated into the WMF.

 It organizes World Championships for youth and elite players, and Continental Championships in Europe, Asia and the United States, held in alternate years.

 The WMF organizes World Championships, which take place every two years, and World Junior/European Open Championships, each held annually.

 Minigolf was a demonstration sport at the 1989 World Games in Karlsruhe.